Guaranteed Functional Tensor Singular Value Decomposition: Statistical Theory

-\end{Assumption} Assumption \ref{asmp:initialization} requires that the initial tabular mode estimations are reasonably close to the ground truth.
-Such the condition is widely used in the theoretical analysis for power iteration~\citep{anandkumar2014guaranteed,sun2017provable,cai2019nonconvex, han2021optimal}.
+\begin{Assumption}[Initialization] There exists some $l \in [r]$ and constant $c_0>0$ such that the initialization error satisfies $\max\left\{\dist(a^{(0)}, a_l),\dist(b^{(0)}, b_l)\right\} \leq c_0/(\kappa r).$ \end{Assumption} Assumption \ref{asmp:initialization} requires that the initial tabular mode estimations are reasonably close to one of the true singular component.
+Such the condition is widely used in the theoretical analysis for power iteration~\citep{anandkumar2014guaranteed,cai2019nonconvex}.
 In particular, when $\cX$ is a well-conditioned tensor with a constant rank (i.e., $r,\kappa = O(1)$), this assumption means the initialization error is only smaller than a constant.
 Later, we will show the initial estimator yielded by the spectral initialization (Eqn. \eqref{alg:spectral-init}) satisfies this assumption.